814God Damn Religion

 All other writings present a cleric’s or scholar’s opinion drawn from the original sources.
 So rather than study someone’s interpretation of Muhammad, Allah, and Islam, we can read what the oldest and most credible sources report that Islam’s lone messenger had to say about himself, god, and his religion.
 If Muhammad got Islam wrong, no one has it right.
 And without Muhammad, there would be no Quran and or a god named Allah.

 Since translations of the Quran are wildly divergent due to the remedial nature of the text, I began by presenting a thoughtful composite of the five most commonly cited representations.
 And while these include The Noble Quran, Pickthal, Shakir, and Yusuf Ali translations along with the Ahmed Ali sanitized paraphrase.
 By volume two of God Damn Religion I began favoring the more literal, expansive, and expressive Quran Word By Word interlinear with translations provided by The Noble Quran’s Muhammad Muhsin Khan for Maktaba Dr-us-Salem Publishers in coordination with the King Fahad National Library.
 Then in volume four, I became so frustrated with the editorial liberties Islamic scholars were taking with the text to make Allah appear literate, I began examining every word using Arabic lexicons and dictionaries, while contemplating their Hebrew roots.
-This led to far more accurate, expressive, and revealing 809expressions of Allah’s recitals.
+This 815led to far more accurate, expressive, and revealing expressions of Allah’s recitals.

 The oldest Quran fragments date to 725 CE – a century after they were allegedly recited – and at a time when the contents were in a state of flux and still evolving.
 A comprehensive analysis of these findings and the book’s history is presented in the opening chapter of volume two of God Damn Religion, and again in the first chapter of volume five, entitled Islam’s Dark Past.
 One of the more interesting assessments of the Quran’s formative years was written by the world’s foremost authority on Quranic paleography, Dr. Gerd R. Puin, for The Atlantic magazine in 1999.